By: A Survivor Not a Victim

-I just read a great write-up about dealing with rape .
-It’s a great reminder to read over and over, especially on the really tough day’s (which for me right now is every day ).
+I just read a great write-up about dealing with rape.
+It’s a great reminder to read over and over, especially on the really tough days (which for me right now is every day ).

-She gave me amazing feedback, but what she made me realize (and this relates to the link below ) is that I clearly keep blaming myself.
-I was telling her things my roommate had said to me in the past, that now looking back I could have taken as a warning.
-She said that if she had a male roommate and he said those things, she would never think that he was a rapist.
-I went on explaining what happened that night.
-Then I started to go back over it in detail.
-She politely interrupted me and said that it sounds like I was able to go into detail about all the things that I could have done different (which I was ).
-Then she said, if that is where you are going with this, I don’t want to even hear it because no matter what, this is not your fault, period.
+Then, I started to go back over it in detail.
+She politely interrupted me and said that it sounded like I was able to go into detail about all the things that I could have done differently (which I was ).
+Then she said, “If that is where you are going with this, I don’t want to hear it because no matter what, this is not your fault, period.
 It’s his, he raped you.
-You are not at fault.
+You are not at fault.”
 That part of our conversation has really stuck with me.
-I have been thinking about it all day and I am so happy that I told my brother (he was extremely supportive as well) and his fiancé.
-She really made me think.
-And every day I go over in my head how I could have prevented this.
-But even one night I was on the rape crisis hotline having a breakdown, and the woman told me that it wasn’t my fault, and that if I wanted to, I could walk down the street naked and it doesn’t give anyone the right to rape me.
-When I went to sleep I was not not naked, but when I woke up to him raping me, he had removed my underwear.
+I have been thinking about it all day, and I’m so happy that I told my brother (he was extremely supportive as well) and his fiancé; she really made me think.
+And every day, I go over in my head how I could have prevented this.
+But even one night, I was on the rape crisis hotline having a breakdown, and the woman told me that it wasn’t my fault and that if I wanted to, I could walk down the street naked, and it doesn’t give anyone the right to rape me.
+When I went to sleep, I was not naked, but when I woke up to him raping me, he had removed my underwear.

 I would like to invite you to participate in a new site.
 It’s dedicated to bringing survivors together to share their stories and support each other. https://centerforsurvivors.wordpress.com/2016/03/20/join-us-how-to-feature-your-survivor-blog/